Global Team

 Emal has published a book and writes for The Brookings Institution on global education trends.
 Emal holds a Bachelor’s Degree in Economics from UCLA and an MBA from the Kellogg School of Management at Northwestern University.

-Lauren Fernandez, Director, Office of the CEO
+Lauren Fernandez, Executive Director of Operations, Office of the CEO

 David M. Gruppo, Senior Advisor